 Each cyber security guideline discusses security risks associated with the topics it covers.
 Paired with these discussions are controls that ASD considers to provide efficient and effective mitigations based on their suitability to achieve the security objectives for a system.
 To assist with selecting and tailoring controls for a system, each control is assigned an applicability marking.
-For example, 'All' for the protection of all systems, 'OS' for the protection of OFFICIAL: Sensitive systems, 'P' for the protection of PROTECTED systems, 'S' for the protection of SECRET systems and 'TS' for the protection of TOP SECRET systems.
+For example, 'NC' for the protection of non-classified systems (including both government and non-government systems), 'OS' for the protection of OFFICIAL: Sensitive systems, 'P' for the protection of PROTECTED systems, 'S' for the protection of SECRET systems and 'TS' for the protection of TOP SECRET systems.